evgeny-m/MoCapDataset/README.md

 15. Cut with scissors
 16. Stir with a spoon

+## Part 3 - everyday activities
+1. Walk
+2. Sit at the table
+3. Get up from the table
+4. Sit on the sofa
+5. Get up from the sofa
+6. Lie down on the bed
+7. Get out of bed
+8. Work on the computer
+9. Write at the table
+10. Carry a box
+11. Put the box on the floor
+12. Pick up a box from the floor
+13. Move from the shelf to the table
+14. Move from the table to the shelf
+15. Dust the shelf
+16. Wipe the table
+17. Mop the floor
+18. Vacuum the sofa
+19. Iron

 ## Methodology
 Four actors participated in the dataset recording.
 To form each part of the dataset, each actor sequentially performed movements from different classes.